Dank-hunters/Cub3D/README.md

     -Then configure your map in maps's folders (RGB to floor or ceiling and path to texture)

-    -finaly, you can tart the project with "./cub3D [your map]"
+    -finaly, you can start the project with "./cub3D [your map]"